amwriting fantasy

 Writing Techniques: Self-editing and revising!

 Now, the following post is based solely on MY methods.
 This is what works for me, but might not work for all writers.
-We are all wired differently, and there is no universal "right" way to do things.
-Now, with that disclaimer out of the way, I am going to share my personal methods for … Continue reading Writing Techniques: Self-editing and revising!
+We are all wired differently, and there is no universal “right” way to do things.
+Now, with that disclaimer out of the way, I am going to share my personal methods for Continue reading